Spark-NF/hls-downloader/README.md

 Headers to use when making HTTP requests.
 On the CLI, the header argument can be repeated.
 Format is "Name: value".

+#### `--quiet`, `logger`
+In CLI, the quiet flag will disable all output except errors.
+Using the API, you can provide a logger config, which is either `null` to disable logging  completely, a function taking any number of arguments, or an object with two members, `log` and `error`, each being a function taking any number of arguments.

+* Default: `false` in CLI, `console` in API

 ## Authors
 * [Spark-NF](https://github.com/Spark-NF)